Mathematics with Business Management BSc (Hons)

 The programme will prepare you for a career in business and management dealing with key aspects such as strategy, marketing and finance and will give you an appreciation of the applicability and importance of Mathematics to the outside world.
 You may also be interested to know that we recently recorded 100% student satisfaction in the Guardian’s University Guide 2011!

 You will benefit from our established links with external organisations and the opportunity to undertake a 48-week placement in the third year.
-To find out more about combining maths with business management, go here.

 LEARNING AND TEACHING METHODS